HSPDev/php-snapchat/README.md

 How to stop getting blocked by Snapchat
 ------------
-This example will show you how to log into an account and store the auth key between sessions.
+This example will show you how to log into an account and store the auth key between requests.
 This is just an example and should not be deployed to production (you need to keep that auth key secret!)

 ```php